-P. H. Hoeft State Park is a private recreational center, and access requires a Recreation Passport.
-For Michigan residents, a Recreation Passport valid for one year costs $11.
-These can be purchased at the time of each resident's yearly vehicle renewal, or at a state park entrance.
+P. H. Hoeft State Park requires a Recreation Passport to enter.
+For Michigan residents, a Recreation Passport valid for one year for every state park costs $11, and can be purchased at the time of each resident's yearly vehicle renewal, or at a state park entrance.
 Out of state visitors may pay the daily $9 entrance fee, or purchase a yearly Recreation Passport at a cost of $32.

 Be sure your dog is current on vaccines, and has a current license tag.
 Bring all the essentials for a furbulous day out, including water to share, and clean-up bags.
 Always stoop and scoop wherever you go, and keep your dog leashed throughout the entire park.